 Deadline: May 1st

-Centre Technologies, a cutting-edge IT provider in Houston, initiated the Kathy Pace Technology Scholarship for $5,000 to honor CEO Chris Pace’s late mother.
-Undergraduate and graduate students from Texas or Louisiana who are registered full-time at accredited U.S. institutions for information technology degrees may apply.
-Online submissions must include an unofficial transcript, two professional recommendation letters, and a maximum 800-word essay titled “What Technology Means to Me.”
+Centre Technologies is a cutting-edge IT provider in Houston.
+It offers the Kathy Pace Technology Scholarship for $5,000 to honor CEO Chris Pace’s late mother.
+Eligible are undergraduate and graduate students from Texas or Louisiana.
+They must be registered full-time at accredited U.S. institutions for information technology degrees.
+Online submissions must include:

 Contact